The Building Inspector’s Toolkit – What’s in Your Belt?

 An IR camera lets you measure temperature changes across a much larger area and on a dynamic basis as you move around.
 If you’re standing too far away when using an IR thermometer, you may not be detecting heat differences from smaller, yet important, spots.
 The greater challenge with the IR camera is that it takes more training to use properly.

-However, if you have an IR thermometer or IR camera, it will be an invaluable tool to identify potential problems in areas that are physically difficult to reach.
+However, if you have a quality IR thermometer or IR camera, it will be an invaluable tool to identify potential problems in areas that are physically difficult to reach.

 8. Moisture Meters